huseyjav/Mila-compiler/README.md

 # Semestral Work

-This is the repository that serves as a simple template for semestral work.
+This project is a part of a course called "Programming Languages and Compilers" and the provided template is used Implemented files can be found in src/ folder

 # Semestral work structure